Master of Public Policy (MPP) 2027 entry

 Course information may change.
 Module information and course content, teaching and assessment may change each year and after you have accepted your offer to study at the University of St Andrews.
 We display the most up-to-date information possible, but this could be from a previous academic year.
 For the latest module information, see the module catalogue.

-• Policy-in-Practice Project: is the culmination of the MPP when you will work in small groups to produce a policy analysis report for a domestic or international client under the direction of an academic staff member.
-Presentations of the reports will take place during the annual Policy Symposium in August.
+• The Policy-in-Practice Project is the culmination of the Master in Public Policy when you will work in small groups to produce a policy analysis report for a domestic or international client under the direction of an academic staff member.

 What it will lead to